 Posted on 13th of December, 2013 by Lévana

-Do not skip the mayonnaise here, it lightens up the flavor and texture, and nicely offsets the other more ethnic flavors.
+Do not skip the mayonnaise in the babaghanoush dip, a little goes a long way, and it lightens up the flavor, color and texture, and nicely offsets the other more ethnic flavors.
 My secret spice here is ground coriander, my mother used it abundantly in our Moroccan dishes, I just couldn’t be without it.

 2 large eggplant (about 2 1/2 pounds total), peeled and halved lengthwise